htran1902/SpikyPop/README.md

 # User guide

-It is recommended to run the different files under Ubuntu/debian - especially for the NEURON simulator and the LFPy Python-package.
+It is recommended to run the different files under Ubuntu/Debian/MacOS - especially for the NEURON simulator and the LFPy Python-package.
 There are three main steps to run the method for single neurons.

 1/ Modify the .hoc file to choose the neuron morphology.

-2/ Import the .hoc file in the LFPy python-package (for installation, see https://github.com/LFPy/LFPy) and save the different data (EAPs)
+2/ Import the .hoc file in the LFPy python-package (for installation, see https://github.com/LFPy/LFPy) and save the different data (EAPs).

 3/ Import the saved data in matlab and run the main file.